abogdanova/SwarmGE/README.md

 ##Max Genome Length

 By default there are no limits to the maximum length a genome can take.
-This can lead to genetic bloat, dramaticaly slowing down the overall evolutionary process.
+This can lead to genetic bloat, dramatically slowing down the overall evolutionary process.
 One way to prevent this is to specify a global maximum genome length with the argument:

     --max_genome_length [INT]